Valkyrie Broadheads Review | The Inside Information

 And, I will note too that it’s fairly easy to sharpen.
 When I’m sharpening it, I use a paper wheel.
 You can use whatever you want or you can just mail it back in.
 They actually sharpen them or will even repair them if they need repair… all for free. ($10 shipping and handling to send the head in).

 So what do you think of the Valkyrie?
 I’ve got to tell you, I was impressed.
-I was expecting quite a bit from these broadheads and I have to say, it exceeded even my high expectations.
+I was expecting quite a bit from these broadheads and I have to say, they exceeded even my high expectations.

 This is one very well-designed, very well-constructed broadhead.